greyman11/covid-graph/README.md

 # Covid-19 chart

-This is a simple Covid-19 chart, which shows the daily infection rates for most of the North East Regions.
+A simple Covid-19 chart which displays total cases for any region of the UK, along with stats for total cases, new cases and total deaths for the UK as a whole.

 ## Features
 * Ability to query the last X days using the `timeRange` parameter.
-* Ability to only draw a single region using the `location` parameter*.
+* Ability to only draw a single region using the `location` parameter.

+## Datasource
-Chart data is pulled from the UK Government Covid-19 API.
+Data is pulled from the offical UK Covid-19 api.